VentuzTechnology/Ventuz.Extension.prerelease/README.md

 #### Icon Index

-Every Vx Node can define one or more icons to be displayed in Ventuz Designer (see [Metadata](#metadata)).
-If the node implements the interface `IIconIndex` to tell Ventuz the icon index to use.
+Every Vx Node can define one or more icons to be displayed in Ventuz Designer (see [Metadata](#metadata)), if the node implements the interface `IIconIndex` to tell Ventuz which icon index to use.

 ***Please note that this interface is called every time the GUI is drawn!
 So keep the implementation as fast as possible!***